ShaharYak/node-ts-template/README.md

-## A Node.js template project using Type-Script
+## A Node.js template project using TypeScript